DocumentationBook/SphinxDocumentation/concepts/docutils/publisher.rst

 Publisher
 #########

-The central entity is the ``Publisher`` class that encapsulating the high-level logic of a Docutils system and provides necessary methods to orchestrate the whole process in the following order:
+The central entity is the ``Publisher`` class that encapsulates the high-level logic of Docutils and provides necessary methods to orchestrate the whole process in the following order:

 #.
 Reading the source.
-A reader reads the source and runs parsing several times:
+A reader object reads the source and runs parsing several times:

    * Parsing.
    * ...